tombrille/svelteplot/src/routes/why-svelteplot/+page.md

 </Plot>
 ```

-And if we wanted to add uncertainty ranges, we can add a rule mark as well.
+And if we wanted to add uncertainty ranges, we can add a [Rule mark](/marks/rule) as well.

 ```svelte live
 <script>